 Mushrooms and risotto are a marriage made in heaven.
 When cooked properly, the earthy undertones of mushrooms add another layer of umami to the rice, as well as a wonderful color.
 To balance the natural sugars of the mushrooms, a sprinkle of Parmigiano or pecorino is all that is needed for a fantastic vegetarian dish.

-Farrotto is a healthy version of risotto but it’s made with farro.
+You can make this risotto also with farro, in which case it is named farrotto.
 It’s a delicious dish good for all seasons and perfect for the last chilly evenings of spring.

 Farro, or spelt in English, is an heirloom Italian grain very similar to barley.
-One can basically replace arborio rice with pearled farro in any risotto recipe, adding a bit to the cooking time, and end up with the same creaminess but with a more complex flavor and firmer grain.
+In fact it is possible to replace risotto rice with pearled farro, which will need a bit longer cooking time, and end up with the same creaminess but with a more complex flavor and firmer grain.

 - 1/4 cup olive oil